 - Someone with a skin graft that has a questionable blood supply

 - Certain infections of the bone and/or skin

 - Anyone with a wound that has shown no improvement in 4 weeks

 Most patients do not suffer from claustrophobia.
 Once inside, you will be able to see out in all directions, and there is always an attendant in the room during your treatment.
 For those patients still feeling anxious about treatment, the hyperbaric physician can prescribe medicine that will relax you and make your treatment less stressful.

 The only sensation you will experience is during the beginning (pressurization) of the treatment.
 The slowly increasing pressure will push on your eardrum.
 This is exactly the same feeling you would experience when landing in an airplane or diving to the bottom of a swimming pool.
 The Center staff will instruct you on the different methods of relieving this ear pressure.

 Side effects vary and may include a temporary change in your vision after many treatments.
 Do NOT change your eyewear prescription during or immediately after your treatments.

 Hyperbaric oxygen therapy is covered by most medical insurance companies, including Medicare and Medicaid.

 For more information or to schedule an appointment, contact The Advanced Wound Center at 843-839-6000.
-The Advanced Wound Care Center is a department of Grand Strand Regional Medical Center.
+The Advanced Wound Care Center is a department of Grand Strand Medical Center.
 The Center is located at South Strand Medical Center, 5050 Highway 17 Bypass, Myrtle Beach (between Highways 707 and 544).
 Hours are 8:00 am – 4:30 pm.